 According to allergy.org.au these types of tests can be misleading which can eventually result in misdiagnosis and treatment based on incorrect information.
 Misdiagnosing your symptoms and self-treating can ultimately be extremely harmful to the body and can also postpone the correct management of your intolerances.

-So if you’re hoping to identify some hidden intolerances, by all means try out a food sensitivity kit, but make sure to have a GP back up the findings!
+So if you’re hoping to identify some hidden intolerances, by all means try out a food sensitivity kit or allergy test, but make sure to have a GP back up the findings!